rharder/imagesnap/README.md

 snapshot-00003.jpg
 ```

-If you get a dark image when you take the picture, you might need to give your camera
-time to warm up with the `-w` option.
-Two or three seconds is usually enough:
+There is a default warmup period of three seconds (new to version 0.2.13) when you take a picture.
+This gives the camera time to get its sensors all set up.
+Your camera might have a faster or slower
+response time, so you can adjust the warmup period to suit your needs.

 ```
-$ imagesnap -d BRIO -w 3
+$ imagesnap -d BRIO -w 0
 Capturing image from device "Logitech BRIO"..................snapshot.jpg
 ```